nikhilbalbadri/Twitter_Data_Extract/README.md

 The Twitter_Extract file contains complete code for extracting tweets in timely manner, for a long period of time.

+A Sample of Twitter data extracted is also uploaded in the directory.

 It is mainly related to api.search method of Twitter API to filter tweets based on its content.

 by Default a filter mentioned in the code is to avoid retweets.